concourse/rfcs/110-shared-webhooks/proposal.md

 Decouple webhooks from individual resources, allowing Concourse to process a webhook payload and queue a `check` for the approriate resource(s) (and eventually [var sources]).

+Resources backed by [prototypes] subscribe to webhooks automatically based on their `source` configuration.

 # Motivation